josephsl/wintenApps/readme.md

 ## Cortana

 * Textual responses from Cortana are announced in most situations (if it doesn't, reopen Start menu and try searching again).
+* For better experience when talking to Cortana, press Cortana listening mode hotkey (Windows+C on Versions 1507 and 1511, Windows+Shift+C in version 1607).

 ## Insider/Feedback Hub and TeamViewer Touch

 * Insider Hub (Feedback Hub in Anniversary Update) only: Meant to be used by Windows Insiders running an Insider build.
 * Labels for radio buttons are announced.
 * TeamViewer Touch: Lables for buttons are announced.

+## Maps

+* NVDA plays location beep for map locations.

 ## Microsoft Edge